 Support the D-pad as an alternative to the analog joystick

 Some controllers include both a D-pad and analog joysticks.
 Users might prefer to use one control method instead of the other, so you should provide support for both methods in your game if possible.

 Consider providing keyboard controls on devices with a physical keyboard

-Certain devices, such as the BlackBerry Q10 smartphone, include a physical keyboard as well as a touch screen.
+Certain devices, such as the BlackBerry Q10 smartphone, include both a physical keyboard and a touch screen.
 To make your game accessible to users who don't have a controller, consider supporting keyboard input that's equivalent to controller input.
 For example, you could support the W, A, S, and D keys for movement, and you could use the L and O keys as the A button and X button, respectively.

 For more tips on designing games for the BlackBerry Q10 smartphone, see Tips For Bringing Your BlackBerry Z10 Game To The BlackBerry Q10 on the Inside BlackBerry Developer Blog website.

 Users may want to remap the controls of your game to suit their preferences.
 For example, a user might want to remap the B button to a button on the controller that's more comfortable or accessible.
 To let users play your game in the way they prefer, you should provide a configuration screen that lets users change the button mappings on the controller that they're using.

 Consider placing this screen in your game's menu so that users don't need to navigate back to the Settings app on the device to change button mappings.
 If your game supports keyboard controls, you should allow users to customize these controls right in your game as well.